-During the last five years, a new trend conquered Chinese tourism industry: “adventure” tourism.
+During the last five years, a new trend conquered the Chinese tourism industry: “adventure” tourism.
 They like to get out of their big cities and comfort zone to visit more “extreme” destinations where they will have the chance to do original activities and live unique experiences.
 This is particularly the case of wealthy Chinese who have already visited many countries and are therefore looking for new sensations.
 This trend has even led to the creation of a new word: 深度 游 (深度 meaning “depth” and 游 meaning “traveling”).
-That is the proof that the Chinese are now looking for authentic experience, which they like to share on social media.
+That is proof that the Chinese are now looking for an authentic experience, which they like to share on social media.

 An increasingly popular destination